Hunt for rare meteorite after spectacular fireball

 Just nine confirmed meteorites have fallen in New Zealand over the past 150 years, with only two having been seen to "fall".

-The last confirmed meteorite came through a roof in the Auckland suburb of Ellerslie in 2004 and originated from an asteroid, an area of rubble left over from early solar system.
+The last confirmed meteorite came through a roof in the Auckland suburb of Ellerslie in 2004 and originated from an asteroid, an area of rubble left over from the early solar system.

-The calculated trajectory of Sunday's meteoroid suggests the last one also came from the asteroid belt.
+The calculated trajectory of Sunday's meteorite suggests the last one also came from the asteroid belt.

 Astronomer Jeremy Taylor of Fireballs Aotearoa asked people not to trespass while looking for any meteorites.

-"If you live in this area, please look out for dark shiny rocks in places they shouldn't be," Mr Taylor said.
+"If you live in this area, please look out for dark shiny rocks in places they shouldn't be," Taylor said.

 "If you find a piece on your land or on a road, please let us know.
 Don't take any risks searching for it and don't go where you shouldn't."